molML/peptidy/docs/index.md

 ## Concluding Remarks

 This was a quick introduction to capabilities of `peptidy`.
 But `peptidy` can empower much more!
-We provide classification and generation [examples](https://github.com/molML/peptidy/examples) using xgboost, tensorflow, and keras, where peptidy smooths the computations.
+We provide classification and generation [examples](https://github.com/molML/peptidy/examples) using xgboost, keras, and pytorch, where peptidy smooths the computations.
 Feel free to check our [documentation](https://molml.github.io/peptidy/) for more information and examples and create issues or pull requests on our [GitHub repository](https://github.com/molML/peptidy/issues) for added functionalities or bug reports.

 See you in the forums! :wave: